 Exercise and Nutrition

 Regular exercise and stimulation are crucial for a dog’s development, physical, and mental well-being.
 A stimulated dog is less likely to pick up destructive behaviors, and good nutrition is equally important for your dog’s health.
 Making sure you take care of your dog’s physical and mental needs can help you prevent any behavior problems that don’t stem from anxiety, letting you know the areas where your dog needs the most help.

-If the source of the anxiety cannot be avoided, preventative measures like leashes, body harnesses, and, in some cases, basket muzzles can prevent dangerous situations.
-Once you know your dog's triggers, you can prepare for these situations ahead of time.
+If the source of the anxiety cannot be avoided, preventive measures like leashes, body harnesses, and, in some cases, basket muzzles, can prevent dangerous situations.
+Once you know your dog’s triggers, you can prepare for these situations ahead of time.